FIFA warns Europe of Women's World Cup broadcast blackout

 Acknowledging it was not primetime in Europe, Infantino noted the European kickoff times of 9 a.m. or 10 a.m. “is quite a reasonable time” for viewers.

-“It doesn’t make any economic sense because the viewing figures are there,” he said.
+“It doesn’t make any economic sense because the viewing figures are there,” he added.

-One option for soccer’s governing body if broadcast deals cannot be reached in Europe is to stream games exclusively on its online platform, FIFA+.
+At the 2019 Women’s World Cup hosted by France, FIFA claimed a total global audience of 1.12 billion for the 52-game tournament across all broadcast platforms.

+A verified average live audience of 82 million viewers watched the 2019 final with 263 million people watching at least one minute of the United States’ victory over the Netherlands.

+While FIFA is playing hardball with broadcasters, European soccer body UEFA took a different approach to build an audience for its annual Women’s Champions League competition — giving games away for free on YouTube.

+UEFA signed a four-year deal in 2021 with streaming platform DAZN that ensured fans in Europe could watch the first two seasons on YouTube.
+Some games will also be free for the next two seasons.

-Many European countries are already assured of seeing most or all of the 64-game tournament on free-to-air channels.
+Many European countries are already assured of seeing most or all of the 64-game Women’s World Cup on free-to-air channels.

 The European Broadcasting Union announced a collective 28-nation deal with FIFA in October that covers Austria, Belgium, Hungary, Ireland, Switzerland and Turkey.
 The value was not disclosed.